Bailout Embeddings and Neutrally Buoyant Particles in Three-Dimensional Flows

 Let us first recall the equation of motion for a small, neutrally buoyant, spherical tracer in an incompressible fluid (the Maxey--Riley equation) \cite{maxey,michaelides}.
-Under assumptions allowing us to retain only the Bernoulli, Stokes drag, and Taylor added mass contributions to the force exerted by the fluid on the sphere, the equation of motion for the particle at position $x$ is
+Under assumptions allowing us to retain just the Bernoulli, Stokes drag, and Taylor added mass contributions to the force exerted by the fluid on the sphere (the particle radius and its Reynolds number are small, as are the velocity gradients around it \cite{neutpartprl}), the equation of motion for the particle at position $x$ is

-where $\dot{\bm x}$ represents the velocity of the particle, $\bm {u}$ that of the fluid, $\lambda$ a number inversely proportional to the Stokes number of the particle, and $\bm\nabla\bm u$ the Jacobian derivative matrix of the flow.
+where $\dot{\bm x}$ represents the velocity of the particle, $\bm u$ that of the fluid, $\lambda$ a number inversely proportional to the Stokes number of the particle --- the ratio of the relaxation time of the particle back onto the fluid trajectories to the time scale of the flow --- and $\bm\nabla\bm u$ the Jacobian derivative matrix of the flow.
 The difference between the particle velocity and the velocity of the surrounding fluid is exponentially damped with negative damping term $-(\lambda+\bm\nabla\bm u)$.
 In the case in which the flow gradients reach the magnitude of the viscous drag coefficient, there is the possibility that the Jacobian matrix $\bm\nabla\bm u$ may acquire an eigenvalue of positive real part in excess of the drag coefficient.
-In these instances, the trajectories of the impurities, instead of converging exponentially onto those defined by $\dot{\bm x}=\bm u$, may detach from them.
+If in these instances we can discard the time dependence of the eigenvectors it is clear that the trajectories, instead of converging exponentially onto those defined by $\dot{\bm x}=\bm u$, may detach from them.